-A pharmacokinetic study with lovastatin showed the mean plasma level of A pharmacokinetic study with liverstain showed the mean plasma level of HMG-coA reductase inhibitory activity to be approximately 45% higher in elderly patients between 70 to 78 years of age compared with patients between 18 to 30 years of age; however, clinical study experience in the elderly indicates that dosage adjustment based on this age-related pharmacokinetic difference is not needed.
-In the two large clinical studies conducted with lovastatin (EXCEL and AFCAPS/TexCAPS), 21% (3094/14850) of patients were 265 years of age.
-Lipid-lowering efficacy with lovastatin was at least as great in elderly patients compared with younger patients, and there were no overall differences in safety over the 20 to 80 mg/day dosage range (see CLINICAL PHARMACOLOGY).
-Lovastatin should be prescribed with caution in the elderly.
+kinetic study with lovastatin showed the mean plasma level o HMG-CoA reductase inhibitory activity to be approximately 40 ro mgm. elderly patients between 70 to 78 years of age compared with patients between 70 to 78 years of age. tely 45% higher 18 to 30 years of age; however, clinical study experience in the elderly indicates hat dosage adjustment based on this age-related pharmacokinetic dif not needed.
+In the two large clinical studies conducted with lovastatin (EXCEL and AFCAPS/TexCAPS), 21% (3094/14850) of patients were ≥65 years of age Lipid-lowering efficacy with lovastatin was at least as great in elderly patients compared with younger patients, and there were no overall differences in safety over the 20 to 80 mg/day dosage range (see CLINICAL PHARMACOLOGY) Lovastatin should be prescribed with caution in the elderly.